 Relations and Functions: Types of relations; reflexive, symmetric, transitive and equivalence relations.
 One to one and onto functions, composite functions, inverse of a function, Binary operations.
 Ordered pairs, Cartesian product of sets, number of elements in the Cartesian product of two finite sets, Cartesian product of the reals with itself (upto R x R x R).
 Definition of relation, pictorial diagrams, domain, co-domain and range of a relation.
 Function as a special kind of relation from one set to another.
-Pictorial representation of a function, domain, co-domain and range of a function.
-Real valued function of the real variable, domain and range of these functions, constant, identity, polynomial, rational, modulus, signum and greatest integer functions with their graphs.
+Pictorial representation of a function, domain, co-domain and range of a function, domain, and range of these functions, constant, identity, polynomial, rational, modulus, signum and greatest integer functions with their graphs.
 Sum, difference, product and quotients of functions.